-In determining executive compensation for fiscal 2012, our Compensation Committee evaluated and made its determinations in the context of the Company's improved 2011 financial and business performance and the improvement in the business conditions of the automotive aftermarket generally.
+In determining executive compensation for fiscal 2014, our Compensation Committee evaluated and made its determinations in the context of the Company's improved 2013 financial and business performance and the improvement in the business conditions of the automotive aftermarket generally.
 The Compensation Committee also took into consideration each executive's successful performance of their respective prior year's MBO objectives and the Company's ability to continue to make changes and introduce strategic initiatives critical to positioning the Company for future long-term growth.

 Base Salary.
-Based on the foregoing, the Compensation Committee approved salary increases for our executives for 2012.
-In addition, in view of the continued improvement in Company performance and economic conditions, in January 2013 the Compensation Committee raised the salaries of the following named executive officers to the levels indicated: Mr. Sills, \$518,000; Mr. Gethin, \$410,000; Mr. Burke, \$500,000; Mr. Burks, \$420,000; and Mr. Broccole, \$380,000.
-These increases were based on the Compensation Committee's evaluation of the individuals' contributions to the Company's successes during 2012, as well as to motivate and assist in the retention of these individuals.
+Based on the foregoing, in February 2014 the Compensation Committee approved salary increases for our executives for 2014.
+In addition, in view of the continued improvement in Company performance and economic conditions, in February 2015 the Compensation Committee raised the salaries of the following named executive officers to the levels indicated: Mr. Lawrence Sills, \$550,000; Mr. John Gethin, \$430,000; Mr. Eric Sills, \$450,000; Mr. James Burke, \$540,000; Mr. Dale Burks, \$450,000; and Mr. Carmine Broccole, \$415,000.
+These increases were based on the Compensation Committee's evaluation of the individuals' contributions to the Company's successes during 2014, as well as to motivate and assist in the retention of these individuals.

 Annual Incentive Bonuses.
-For 2012, the Compensation Committee established, among other things, the following MBO goals for our named executive officers: (a) implementing various revenue growth strategies; (b) continuing margin improvement initiatives; (c) implementing an enhanced talent management program; (d) continuing to improve our corporate compliance program; and (e) continuing to enhance our enterprise risk management processes.
-In March 2013, the Compensation Committee determined that the named executive officers had successfully attained their goals, and a result, the Compensation

-Committee authorized a payout of MBO bonuses at percentages ranging from 157% to 169% of target for 2012.
+For 2014, the Compensation Committee established, among other things, the following MBO goals for our named executive officers: (a) integrating acquired companies, (b) generating new business in the aftermarket, (c) acquiring new product lines and business, and (d) continuing to improve our corporate compliance program.
+In February 2015, the Compensation Committee determined that the named executive officers had successfully attained their goals, and a result, the Compensation Committee authorized a payout of MBO bonuses at percentages of 164% of the target bonus amount for 2014.

-For 2012, the Compensation Committee established a year-over-year improvement in EVA of \$5.7 million and \$12.7 million as the target and maximum thresholds, which would result in executive officers receiving an EVA bonus payout at 100% or 200%, respectively, of their respective target amounts.
-For 2012, there was an approximately \$3 million incremental improvement in the Company's EVA, resulting in a 62% EVA bonus earned for our executives.
-The improvement from year to year was primarily due to increased revenue and gross margins resulting in higher net operating profits after tax.
-The 2012 EVA bonus payouts also included carried-over EVA bonus amounts that were in excess of 200% of the applicable target in the year in which the bonus amounts were earned.
-The total 2012 bonus amount is reflected in the Summary Compensation Table.
+For 2014, the Compensation Committee established a year-over-year improvement in EVA of \$4.0 million and \$11.0 million as the target and maximum thresholds, which would result in executive officers receiving an EVA bonus payout at 100% or 200%, respectively, of their respective target amounts.
+For 2014, due to the decreased net sales and net earnings and an increase in capital investments, the Company did not achieve the threshold year-over-year improvement, resulting in a 0% EVA bonus for our executives.
+Despite not achieving the EVA goals, the Compensation Committee approved a 25% EVA bonus for our executives, due to the fact the executives were successful in strengthening our Company for the future by improving its global sourcing, manufacturing efficiencies, and consummating and integrating three strategic acquisitions during 2014.
+The total 2014 bonus amount is reflected in the Summary Compensation Table, which highlights a lower year over year bonus for our executives.